 Saturday 15 September

 Our flight from Lima departed 30 minutes late and arrived at Tarapoto at 11.30 on a hot, 30°, sunny and humid morning.
-David and our driver, Juve, awaited us for the 20-minute drive latterly up an unmade track to our first real accommodation, La Musa Verde, and I liked what I saw immediately.
+David and our driver, Juve, awaited us - fellow-travellers Les, John and Karen - for the 20-minute drive latterly up an unmade track to our first real accommodation, La Musa Verde, and I liked what I saw immediately.
 I had a cabin on high stilts and dropped off my stuff at 12.10 some 20 minutes before lunch in a typical open-sided dining area/lounge.
 By now it had become overcast and breezy.
 Lunch was a salad with a tasty vinaigrette, rice and chicken.

 We wandered the grounds afterwards, quite a lot of mosquitos, so I changed into a long-sleeved t-shirt as thunder threatened.
 Rain started to fall around 3pm and gradually became very heavy.
 Chatted with Les until about 5pm then donned the kagool and hurried up to my chalet to sort the small number of photos I'd taken.
 In light rain we returned to the dining area for dinner and a Cusquena at 7pm bringing my laptop down to use the wifi and returned to the room an hour later.